sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 1. By integrating with the settings system, tasks can be added, removed, and modified as easily and flexibly as settings.
-2. :doc:`Input Tasks <TaskInputs>`, the successor to method tasks, use :doc:`parser combinators <Parsing-Input>` to define the syntax for their arguments.
+2. :doc:`Input Tasks <TaskInputs>`, use :doc:`parser combinators <Parsing-Input>` to define the syntax for their arguments.
    This allows flexible syntax and tab-completions in the same way as :doc:`/Extending/Commands`.
 3. Tasks produce values.
 Other tasks can access a task's value by calling ``value`` on it within a task definition.
 4. Dynamically changing the structure of the task graph is possible.
    Tasks can be injected into the execution graph based on the result of another task.
 5. There are ways to handle task failure, similar to ``try/catch/finally``.